Leaky Paywall

 - Authenticated readers: Tracked by their Sesamy user ID.
 The counter persists across devices.

-- Anonymous readers: Tracked by browser session.
-Clearing cookies resets the counter.
+- Anonymous readers: Tracked by browser session and IP.
+Clearing cookies resets the browser portion of the counter.

 Next Steps